Category:Mamod

 Mamod was launched by Geoffrey H. Malins in the mid-1930s to produce steam-powered stationary engines and mobile models, with the company name being a contraction of Malins Models.

-The company is known for producing a small and unique range of distinct (and often very recognisable) steam-powered model vehicles.
+The company was known for producing a small and unique range of distinct (and often very recognisable) steam-powered model vehicles.

 Origins

 Between the end of World War One until around 1934/35, Hobbies Ltd. were selling steam engines made by Geoffrey Bowman, along with a range of Hobbies-Bowman boats.
-When the business failed to make as much money as Bowman had hoped, and he decided to branch out into other engineering interests, Hobbies needed another source of supply, and struck up an agreement with another engineer called Geoffrey, Geoffrey Malins, who was already supplying the company with brass propellors.
+When the business failed to make as much money as Bowman had hoped, and he decided to branch out into other engineering interests, Hobbies needed another source of supply, and struck up an agreement with another engineer called Geoffrey, Geoffrey Malins, who had a background in marine engineering, and was already supplying the company with brass propellers.

-Malins had had a variety of engineering jobs, (like Bowman) enjoyed being self-employed, and had set up a workshop in his garden shed and started calling his business G.M.
+Malins had had a variety of engineering jobs, (like Bowman) enjoyed being self-employed, and had set up a workshop in his garden shed and started somewhat ambitiously calling his business G.M.
 Patents Co.

 Post-war